-Here’s just a sampler of the kinds of cases the Helpline has helped schools with:
+Here’s a sampler of the kinds of cases the Helpline helped schools with:

 Cross-platform content deleted.
 Students set up an ASKfm account and then used information on it to post similar content on a private Twitter account.
 Both pages contained content that violated the services’ Terms of Service so we escalated the case first to ASKfm, and the account was deleted right away.
 Reporting the Twitter account was a little harder because it was private, but through screen shots that school staff were able to obtain from student leaders, we were able to verify that the content constituted harassment and report it to Twitter, which removed the account immediately.